-Colles fractures are very common extra-articular fractures of the distal radius that occur as the result of a fall onto an out stretched hand.
+Colles fractures are very common extra-articular fractures of the distal radius that occur as the result of a fall onto an outstretched hand.
 They consist of a fracture of the distal radial metaphyseal region with dorsal angulation and impaction, but without involvement of the articular surface.
+This article describes radiographic features to check for and possible complications.

 Most Colles fractures are secondary to a fall on an outstretched hand (FOOSH) with a pronated forearm in dorsiflexion (the position one adopts when trying to break a forward fall).